base-org/web/apps/base-docs/base-camp/docs/reading-and-displaying-data/useReadContract.md

 Breaking down the hook, you've:

-- Renamed the properties decomposed from `useContractRead` to be specific for our function.
+- Renamed the properties decomposed from `useReadContract` to be specific for our function.
 Doing so is helpful if you're going to read from more than one function in a file
 - Configured the hook with the address and ABI for your contract
-- Made use of the `onSettled` function, which is called either if there is an error, or fetching is completed, to set the list of `Issue`s in state.
+- Made use of `useEffect` to wait for the data to be returned from the blockchain, log it to the console, and set the list of `Issue`s in state.

 ### Displaying the Data